huntdatacenter/docs/docs/do-science/transfers/external-kista.md

 - misconfiguration on HUNT Cloud side

-3. To get the correct idea on what could be an issue, you can share `nmap` or `traceroute` logs to be shared with HUNT Cloud
+3. To get the correct idea on what could be an issue, you can share `nmap` or `traceroute` logs with HUNT Cloud in communication email

 ::: details Nmap